NO to TFFF, YES to Forest Rights

 131. Defensoras de la Vida y de la Pachamama – Peru

-132. Comissão ecologica Tocantinia – Brazil
+132. Comissão ecologica Tocantinia – Brasil

 133. Global Tapestry of Alternatives – International